The Primary Purpose

 How to contact Public Safety:

-- Main office is in the Academic Building room 109
+- Utica office is in Room 109 in the Academic Building

 - “Emergency Red Phones” are found inside buildings in common areas

 - “Emergency Blue Phones” are found outside on campus grounds

 For OFF-CAMPUS emergencies in Rome and Utica, call 911 or a proper authority.

 Mohawk Valley Community College has enhanced its campus safety operations with the installation of a mass notification system for campus emergencies.